yashshah1/blog/_posts/2020-05-22-why-i-dislike-collab.md

 Maybe an hour or so later, of doing the worst thing a computer engineer can do: "Do the same actions and expect different results", I noticed that the free space was now 40GB, which hit me to my first realisation.

-**Google Drive doesn't really delete a large number of files at once, it does it in batches; when I hit delete on the folder with 120k or so images, the Drive Engine would trash maybe 300 items at once and I had to manually clear the trash**
+**Google Drive doesn't really delete a large number of files at once, it does it in batches; when I hit delete on the folder with 120k or so images, the Drive Engine would trash maybe 300 items at once and I had to manually clear the trash.**

 I mean, as a student who's always been in praise of how robust and star-spangled awesome Google's architecture was, I realised, that it wasn't perfect.
 (Yes I know, the scale of GDrive is probably in petabytes and being able to handle so much data is already impressive beyond doubts, but can you really blame me for being a _**little**_ greedy?)